The Believer's Need for the Word

 —Psalm 119:25, 28

 Many Christians have an earnest desire to know God's Word.
 Barely a Christian can be found these days who does not own and carry a "study" Bible.
 Christian marketing has seized upon this apparent hunger for Bible acquisition and presented the Christian community with a tantalizing array of study Bibles, study helps, and a multitude of versions from which to choose.
-Elaborate and complex computer Bible programs can be purchased and entire Bibles in a variety of versions are available for hand-held Personal Digital Assistants (PDA's).
+Elaborate and complex computer Bible programs can be purchased and entire Bibles in a variety of versions are available for computers, tablets and smartphones.
 There is a Bible for every personal need.

 God is not known or experienced fully until we connect with Him personally through His Word.
 Christians seek to experience God in a variety of ways.
 Some seek to experience Him in worship, while others attempt to discover what "God is doing," and then join in.
 Some seek to experience God through the expression of charismatic gifts, while others seek to experience Him through prayer, meditation, or encounters in spiritual warfare.